pts/portable-tetex/README.txt

   $ portable-tetex1-v3/texmf.bin/dvips hello
   $ portable-tetex1-v3/texmf.bin/pdflatex hello

+All commands which were released in teTeX are available in the texmf.bin directory and work in portable-tetex, except for GUI tools (e.g. xdvi, oxdvi, mfw, texshow).

+In addition to the teTeX commands, portable-tetex contains Ghostscript 9.05 (available as texmf.bin/gs, works with by texmf.bin/epstopdf).
+The GUI fetures (e.g. drawing the PostScript document on screen) are missing from the Ghostscript in portable-tetex.

+portable-tetex also contains Perl 5.10 and Busybox 1.21 (containing a shell commands such as mkdir), but these comamnds are not exposed to the user.

 teTeX versions and their packages in Debian releases:

 * teTeX 1.0 was released in 1999-06: